Mark-Din/Search-and-Big-Data-Processing/projects/arXiv_lakehouse/README.md

 ## 📢 Further Note
 The architecture was implemented fully on-premise using Docker and MinIO to ensure a self-contained, reproducible setup within the limited project timeline.
 Each component mirrors a cloud equivalent (e.g., MinIO ↔ S3, Spark ↔ AWS Glue), allowing future migration to AWS with minimal refactoring.

+## 🧭 Assumptions
+- Each arXiv `paper_id` uniquely identifies a single paper across versions.
+- Category mapping (`category_map`) is stable across all records.
+- The pipeline runs daily and overwrites Silver/Gold layers for simplicity.
+- On-premise setup (MinIO, Docker) simulates cloud-based architecture for demonstration.

+## 🧩 Challenges & Irregularities
+- **Inconsistent date formats:** The `updated` and `created` fields varied across OAI records, requiring normalization to standard ISO date strings.
+- **Missing abstracts or titles:** Some records lacked abstracts, which were dropped to maintain clean text input for TF-IDF.
+- **Duplicate records:** Multiple versions of the same paper required deduplication in the Silver layer using the latest `version_created`.
+- **Nested XML parsing:** OAI responses contained irregular XML tags that needed defensive parsing logic.